Shakedlewkoz/Virus-Detector-and-Exterminator/README.md

-# Viruses Detector and Exterminator
+# AntiVirus
-The program opens a menu.
-In the menu the programmer can do several things:
+**The program opens a menu.
+In the menu the programmer can do several things:**
 1) Load file with signatures of viruses
 2) Print the signatures
 3) Detect those viruses in a given file